 may apply to become an Associate Member.

-Persons that do not otherwise satisfy the requirements to be a Full Member or Associate Member but are interested or working in the field of transport planning and/or traffic management and that satisfy any other requirements for Non-voting Membership as prescribed by the Board from time to time may apply to become a Non-voting Member.
+Persons that do not otherwise satisfy the requirements to be a Full Member or Associate Member but are interested or working in the field of transport and that satisfy any other requirements for Non-voting Membership as prescribed by the Board from time to time may apply to become a Non-voting Member.

 The Board may create categories within a class of membership on such conditions and criteria as the Board may determine, provided the rights within each class of membership are in accordance with clause 9.